He can play, but he can’t hide.

 On stage, Kristian had a powerful presence.
 He looked and sounded like a highly experienced rock artist.
 Performing the way he did, he made sure his audience didn’t escape.
 They were literally glued to the stage from the moment he performed Slowly Drowning.
 When released, this song found its way into a number of playlists, including the New Music Friday playlist on Spotify in Norway, Sweden, and Iceland.

 Before attending his concert ar Parkteatret, I had my questions ready.
 I wanted to ask him about a song.
 It’s called Karoline.
 Who is she?
 A girlfriend?
 A love that got away?
 I didn’t have to wait for an answer.
 Before performing the song, he explained.
 Karoline is not a woman.

--I grew up with tree older sisters, he explained. -One of them introduced me as “Karoline” to several people in the neighbourhood.
+-I grew up with three older sisters, he explained. -One of them introduced me as “Karoline” to several people in the neighborhood.
 Who would have thought?
 Mystery solved.

 I didn’t know who Kristian was before I discovered his video On The Run.
 In this lyric story, he’s walking around the streets of Oslo.
 We can’t see his face, but it doesn’t matter.
 Why not?
 Because we don’t have to see his music.
 Am I wrong?
 In any case, I loved the video instantly, it lifts me up.
 Here, you can see and listen On The Run.